- What is the Student Direct Stream?

 Most Student Direct Stream applications are processed within 20 calendar days, although this may be slightly longer if you’re asked to give any other documents with your application.

 Note that if your application is found to be ineligible for the Student Direct Stream, it will be processed as a regular study permit application, and you won’t receive a faster processing time.
-The standard processing time for a regular study permit is around 2-4 months.
+The standard processing time for a regular study permit is around 20 calendar days after receiving your biometric information.

 If you require any additional assistance with your Student Direct Stream application, Total Law is here to help.
 For further help, advice or support with your application, get in touch with us on +1 844 290 6312, or contact us online today.